chloesrcb/ToDoRev/README.md

 # Web Site

-This is a web site created in the context of a Web Development Courses.
+This is a web site created in two weeks in the context of a Web Development courses.

 Website address : https://todorev.herokuapp.com/